-Suicidal feelings can be very isolating, and this lifeline exists to give people the support they need to make it through the dark periods in their lives.
+Suicidal feelings can be very isolating, and this lifeline exists to give people the support they need to make it through the despairing periods in their lives.
 If you or anyone you know is feeling suicidal, please let them know that help is available.

 Looking at suicidal urges empathically

-Soft Suicidal Urges
+Soft Depression and Suicidal Urges

-Intense Suicidal Urges
+Intense Depression and Suicidal Urges